 Wachuma (San Pedro) in Peru

-The scientific name of the Wachuma is: Echinopsis lageniformis (also, Trichocereus bridgesii), grows in Bolivia and Peru.
-In Bolivia it is known as cactus of the torch, is a columnar cactus of fast growth on the highland deserts of Bolivia and Peru.
-Among the indigenous populations of Bolivia, sometimes it is called Achuma or Wachuma, although these names also apply to related species, such as Echinopsis pachanoi which is also used for its psychedelic effects.
+The scientific name of the Huachuma is: Echinopsis lageniformis (also, Trichocereus bridgesii), grows in Bolivia and Peru.
+In Bolivia it is known as cactus of the torch, it is a columnar cactus of fast growth on the highland deserts of Bolivia and Peru.
+Among the indigenous populations of Bolivia, it is sometimes called Achuma or Wachuma, although these names also apply to related species, such as Echinopsis pachanoi which is also used for its psychedelic effects.
 According to Wikipedia, the Wachuma plant in Cusco has a light green to bluish color and generally presents four to eight ribs.
 It can grow from 2 to 5 meters in height, with stems up to 15-20 cm in diameter.
 Spines can vary in color from honey to brown, and are located at nodes in groups of up to four.

 These spines can grow up to 6-7 cm in length and the plant has grown equidistant from the ribs, 2.5 to 3 cm apart.
 Several varieties of this species are highly prized by ornamental cactus collectors.
 These include a crested variety; two growth variants showed, and a more recently developed clone, show both large size and crested growth.
 They all tend to be much slower growing than the standard form of the species, but because of their unusual large shapes, they are sought by cactus collectors.
 The form of Echinopsis lageniformis monstrose is known as the cactus plant penis or penis.
 The Huachuma (San Pedro) cactus was used for ceremonies.
-Association of Shamans in Cusco.